Huliau Alumni Council Scholarship

 Use of Scholarship Funds

-Congratulations to our first scholarship recipients!
+Congratulations to our 2025 scholarship recipients!

 Below are profiles of the winners of our first scholarship competition in the 2021-22 school year who were selected out of 19 applicants.